run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     __NVIDIA DCGM Exporter__

-    View the logs of the DCGM exporter and verify that there are no errors porhibiting the sending of metrics.
+    View the logs of the DCGM exporter and verify that there are no errors prohibiting the sending of metrics.